 Dangerously Genre Savvy: Implied.
-During the "Tiger Tail" mission, he makes several really obvious slips of the tongue regarding the way in to his fortress, but when you later break in he's right there waiting, and later manages to get the drop on Rioichi and steal his cane.
+During the "Tiger Tail" mission, he makes several really obvious slips of the tongue regarding the way in to his fortress, but when you later break in, he's right there waiting, and later manages to get the drop on Rioichi and steal his cane.
 While Sly does manage to take him down, El Jefe still essentially completed the job he was assigned to, leaving the episode with a Bittersweet Ending.
 It's highly likely he leaked that information on purpose to lure you in.
-Justified in the Le Paradox probably briefed him on the Coopers' MO before sending him back in time.
+Justified in that Le Paradox probably briefed him on the Coopers' MO before sending him back in time.

 Gratuitous Spanish: The exclamation of "Estupido rata!" during the boss sequence... made more ironic with the incorrect grammar that was fixed (yet losing the trope) for the Spanish dub ("ˇEstupida rata!").

 Ironic Hell: After he is arrested, El Jefe does time rolling Cuban cigars...in a prison with a "No Smoking" policy.